Skip to content

 How much do barista lessons cost in the UK?

 Barista lesson prices in the UK range from £35 for a focused skills session (such as Hej Coffee's Milk Mania latte art class) to £960 for a three-day SCA Professional certification course.
 Most casual home barista workshops cost between £65 and £150.
 SCA Foundation courses typically start at £260.
-Prices checked April 2026 across 12 UK providers.
+Prices checked April 2026 across 12 UK roasters.

 Do I need any experience to take a barista course?

-No. Every provider on this list offers beginner-level courses designed for people with no prior experience.
+No. Every roaster on this list offers beginner-level courses designed for people with no prior experience.
 Courses labelled 'Foundation' or 'Beginner' assume you have never used a commercial espresso machine.
 Intermediate and Professional courses expect prior knowledge or completion of the level below.

 What is SCA certification and is it worth it?